-I arrived near the end of a 2011 reception in honour of Centennial College’s New Library and Academic Building (Progress Campus), but a couple of punch bowls were still flowing in orange and red.
+Although I arrived near the end of a 2011 reception in honour of Centennial College’s New Library and Academic Building (Progress Campus), neither the food nor the punch were entirely depleted.

-A catering student began urging any remaining people in the Commons to finish off the food: “Come on everybody — grab a napkin and eat up these sandwiches!”
+A catering student urged remaining guests and random students in the Commons to finish off the food: “Come on everybody — grab a napkin and eat up these sandwiches!”
 He made large crowd-gathering motions with his arms and added, “I don’t want to see any of this food in the trash.”
 At least a dozen students rushed to his aid, carting off double handfuls of pastry and sandwiches to their tables.

-Responding to the summons, I downed a lemon tart as I took in the busy scene of multiple study groups in the open courtyard.
-Two floors above us, glass-walled rooms devoted to communal study could be seen in the library proper: illuminated cross-sections of learning in action.
+Responding to the summons, I downed a lemon tart as I took in the busy scene of multiple study groups gathered in the open courtyard.
+Two floors above, glass-walled rooms devoted to communal study could be seen in the library: illuminated cross-sections of learning in action.

 The wild elegance of an indoor vertical garden is a delight in itself, but this gorgeous bio-wall is more than a decorative feature.
 According to an explanatory leaflet, the wall-plants grow “in a synthetic rooting media . . . .
 Contaminated room air is drawn through the root zone of the plants, which acts as a biological filter, where pollutants are broken down by microbes into water and carbon dioxide.”

-Please join me in celebrating a generous wall that gives back to its community, quietly transforming toxins into fresh air as students tap at their keyboards.
-May the new bio-wall inspire calm with its hopeful green presence.
+I celebrate this generous wall that gives back to its community, quietly transforming toxins into fresh air while students tap at their keyboards.
+May the new bio-wall inspire calm and learning with its hopeful green presence.